neel-1998/forestreet-python-challenge/README.md

 ### Notes
 - Manual testing has been done - would like to implement automated testing.
 - Redundant files on web-queue and worker services - I create one docker image which contains all python modules.
 Each service should only need the python module called (and module imports), leaving at least one unused file on each service.
 I did this because it seemed more efficient than building 2 images which would use more storage.
-Workaround could involve using volumes in the `docker-compose.yml`.
+Workaround could involve using a multi-stage build in the `Dockerfile` that is referenced in the `docker-compose.yml`.
 - Could implement some logging to help debug.